Phone-GWP-group

 Why is Peak Packaging Monday important?

-The shift in consumer behaviour to eCommerce (at the expense of bricks and mortar retailers) continues apace.
+The shift in consumer behaviour to eCommerce (at the expense of brick-and-mortar retailers) continues apace.
 In fact, online orders now account for as much as 27% of all retail sales.

-Even Cyber Monday – historically the busiest online shopping day in the UK and US – has been eclipsed by Black Friday (which started as an in-store event) and even Amazon Prime Day in terms of discounting, sales activity and promotions.
+Even Cyber Monday – historically the busiest online shopping day in the UK and the US – has been eclipsed by Black Friday (originally an in-store event) and events like Amazon Prime Day in terms of discounting, sales activity, and promotions.

 This increased activity has knock-on effects for businesses’ packaging requirements, fulfilment processes and logistics.